shuangshuangguo/caffe2pytorch-tsn/README.md

 #### This project transfers tsn-caffe model to tan-pytorch model.

 ##### The model dir saves my transferred model.
-I test them on UCF101 and HMDB51 dataset, and get comparrable results with the paper.
+I test them on UCF101 and HMDB51 dataset, and get comparable results with the paper.

 ##### This project has three steps